 - H.R.
 1936, Improving the Integrity of Disability Evidence Act: Require Social Security to only use medical evidence from reputable sources when determining whether an individual is disabled.

 - H.R.
 2359, Disability Fraud Reduction and Unethical Deception (FRAUD) Prevention Act: Strengthen Social Security’s ability to punish those who commit fraud.

 Supporting our Public Servants

 In order to ensure Collin County and Texas teachers, firefighters, and police officers are treated no differently than other workers when it comes to their Social Security benefits, last Congress I proudly cosponsored H.R.
-711, the Equal Treatment of Public Servants Act of 2015, which would do away with the Windfall Elimination Provision (WEP).
-More specifically, H.R.
-711 repeals the WEP, which uses a different and arbitrary formula for public servants, and replaces it with the same formula for all workers.
+711, the Equal Treatment of Public Servants Act of 2015, which would have done away with the Windfall Elimination Provision (WEP).

 Just because someone happens to serve the public doesn’t mean that they should be penalized when it comes to their retirement.
 Unfortunately, many of our public servants who have paid into Social Security are treated unfairly due to the WEP.
 The men and women who teach our children and protect our communities, at times even putting their lives on the line, work hard – and they deserve to have their work treated the same as every other American who pays into Social Security.

 Protecting the 2nd Amendment and Due Process Rights of Social Security Beneficiaries